gvwilson/sensibleadventures/in-heck/in-heck.md

 When other children wanted to be cruel they called her a throwback, but every piece of tech she touched would respond to her.
 Being able to use just one was enough for someone to be called "special".
+She was happy for her sister,
+she really was,
+but every time she thought about what would happen when the rest of the village---when the rest of the *world*---found out, her heart skipped a beat.

+Gumption elbowed her.
+"Aren't you going to tell him?"

+Special Leaf's forehead wrinkled, which was as close as the tortoise could get to raising his eyebrows.
+Maddy scowled sidelong at Gumption, then reluctantly pulled the letter out of her satchel.
+"Mm," Special Leaf said.
+"I was wondering when that would arrive."
+He opened the breadbox on the counter behind him, took out a paper-wrapped butternut cookie, and offered it to Maddie.

+"What's this for?" she asked.

+"If it's good news, celebrating," Special Leaf said.
+"And if it's not,
+well,
+a cookie won't fix anything,
+but it won't make it worse either."

+Gumption elbowed her again.
+"Just open it."

+Maddy swallowed drily.
+With a sudden impulsive motion she tore the envelope open and unfolded the single beige rectangle of paper inside.
+Her face fell.
+She blinked furiously,
+angry at the sudden tears in her eyes.

+"Aw, muck," Gumption said.
+He patted her awkwardly on the shoulder.
+"I'm sorry, Maddy."

+She shook her head.
+"No.
+No.
+They---"
+She laughed shakily.
+"They said yes.
+They're going to publish it.
+They're going to put my drawing in the newspaper!
+Woo!"

+She grabbed Gumption and hugged him, then turned to Special Leaf and held out her hand.
+"Congratulations," he said as she took an enormous bite out of the cookie.